#16205

 Location: Wanaka, NZ

-Time: Oct 2024 – Mar 2025
+Time: Oct 2024 – Present

 As part of an infrastructure upgrade at the Wanaka Wastewater Treatment Plant, a comprehensive fabrication and supply project was initiated to enhance the facility’s operational efficiency and safety.